berkeleydeeprlcourse/homework/hw4/homework.md

 Software dependencies:

-- tensorflow (I'm using 0.10.0)
+- tensorflow
 - numpy + scipy (Anaconda recommended)
 - gym (I'm using 0.8.0, `pip install gym==0.8.0`, but old versions should work just as well)

 ## Problem 1

-Write a new function, `main_pendulum` that learns on the gym environment Pendulum-v0, which has a continuous action space.
-In `main_cartpole`, note that the neural network outputs "logits" (i.e., log-probabilities plus-or-minus a constant) that specify a categorical distribution.
+Here you will modify the `main_cartpole` policy gradient implementation to work on a continuous action space, specifically, the gym environment `Pendulum-v`.
+Note that in `main_cartpole`, note that the neural network outputs "logits" (i.e., log-probabilities plus-or-minus a constant) that specify a categorical distribution.
 On the other hand, for the pendulum task, your neural network should output the mean of a Gaussian distribution, a separate parameter vector to parameterize the log standard deviation.
 For example, you could use the following code:

 ```python